benjymous/annotations/sandman/sandman.44.md

   **Firework yellow**: Possibly achieved by including sodium, which burns with a bright yellow flame.
 (There are two, closely-spaced, yellow lines in the sodium spectrum.)

-  **VDU green**: the color of many Video Display Units, such as some computer terminals; possibly specifically the Amstrad PCW 8256/8512, a word processor popular with British writers in the 80s and 90s.
+  **VDU green**: the color of old Video Display Units - CRT computer display screens; possibly specifically the Amstrad PCW 8256/8512, a word processor popular with British writers in the 80s and 90s.

+  > [audible] The Audible narration replaces this with "Electric Green", presumably because an increasing number of listeners will never have encountered a green-on-black VDU screen, yet alone a CRT computer display in general!

 - #### Panel 3